Home >Support >Aquatic Species >Paddlefish

 Paddlefish Distribution and Identification

 In Ohio, paddlefish are native to Lake Erie and the Ohio River and its tributaries.
-Although population densities have declined, paddlefish can still be found in the Ohio River and some of the major tributaries.
-Paddlefish have a very distinctive appearance, with the presence of a long snout, deeply forked tail, and are gray in color.
-The paddlefish's genus name, Polyodon, comes from a Greek word meaning "many tooth", and refers to their gill rakers (Texas Parks and Wildlife).
+Although population densities have declined, they are still found in the Ohio River and some of the major tributaries.
+These fish have a distinctive appearance, with the presence of a long snout, deeply forked tail, and are gray in color.
+The paddlefish’s genus name, Polyodon, comes from a Greek word meaning “many tooth” and refers to their gill rakers (Texas Parks and Wildlife).
 Their extensive gill rakers are used for filter feeding.
 Although paddlefish can reach large sizes (over 100 pounds), they feed primarily on plankton.
-The paddlefish's species name, spathula, is derived from a Latin word meaning "spatula" or "blade".
+The paddlefish’s species name, spathula, derives from a Latin word meaning “spatula” or “blade.”

 Paddlefish Biology

-The function of the paddlefish's unique rostrum (paddle) has long been debated.
+The function of the paddlefish’s unique rostrum (paddle) has long been debated.
 Lon Wilkens, at the University of Missouri, St. Louis, conducted research that documented how the paddle functions.
-With the paddlefish reaching such large sizes, it is obvious that it must be very efficient at capturing mass amounts of food.
+With the paddlefish reaching such large sizes, it is obvious that it must be extremely efficient at capturing mass amounts of food.
 Being primarily a river dweller, the paddlefish lives in a murky, harsh environment.
-Paddlefish are known to have poor eye sight, so to thrive in river environments their other senses must be extraordinary.
-The results of Lon Wilkens' research shows that paddlefish most likely use their long snout to detect prey.
+They are known to have poor eye sight, so to thrive in river environments their other senses must be extraordinary.
+The results of Lon Wilkens’ research show paddlefish are most likely use their long snout to detect prey.

 For more information about paddlefish, see these interesting pages: